mtagius/endlessdonuts/README.md

 # Endless Donuts

-Inspired by http://endless.horse this website delivers just what everyone asked for.
-A never ending stream of donuts!
+Inspired by http://endless.horse this website delivers just what everyone asked for, a never ending stream of donuts!

-The site uses jScroll and is hosted on Heroku.
+The site uses jScroll to append more donuts to the page.

 Check the site out at http://endlessdonuts.us